ironhack-labs/lab-javascript-koans/readme.md

 If we pass as parameters to the `add` function the numbers 1 and 2, we should get a 3 as a result.
 So we are calling the `add` function with two numbers, and we expect from the function to return us the sum of those numbers.

 If we get 3 as a result, the test will pass.
 If we get any other result, the test will fail.
-In pseudocode, it would be something like this:
+In pseudo code, it would be something like this:

 ```
 given the parameters 1 and 2 to the add function, we expect to get 3 as a result